Middle school > Course Description English

 The most important and demanding tasks of this department are improving the reading, writing, and critical thinking skills of our students.
 To that end, the Middle School curriculum is designed to strengthen verbal understanding, enhance literary experience, and encourage broad appreciation and mastery of the English language.
 A parallel reading program during the year and summer aims at broadening student exposure to classic and modern literature.
 Students participate regularly in literary competitions.

 English 6 is the study of literature, grammar, composition, and vocabulary.
 Comprehension skills are reinforced with the study of novels, short stories, drama, nonfiction selections, and poems.
 Emphasis is placed on parts of speech, parts of a sentence, standard usage, and writing mechanics.
 Particular attention is paid to analyzing words via context clues.
 Students write to express themselves creatively, to inform, and to persuade.
-The texts for this course are Literature, Copper Level and English Workshop: Introductory Course in addition to parallel readings.

 English 7 (College Preparatory and Honors) is the study of grammar, composition, literature, and vocabulary.
 Particular attention is paid to parts of speech, parts of a sentence, using phrases and clauses, standard usage, and mechanics.
 Writing well-developed paragraphs is emphasized, and students complete an interdisciplinary research report in conjunction with the history and computer departments.
 Critical thinking skills are strengthened through the study of nonfiction, short stories, poetry, drama, and novels.
 Vocabulary development improves reading comprehension and enhances the oral and written use of language.
-The texts are Literature: Timeless Voices, Timeless Themes, Bronze Level and English Workshop: First Course, in addition to parallel readings.